siberianfox/tinygwiki/Flow-Control-and-Footers.md

 ###How this effects TinyG

-The challenge is to accomplish and balance these 3 things:
+The challenge is to accomplish and balance these four things:

 1. Never overflow a buffer on the TinyG or FTDI.
 (The XON/XOFF or RTS/CTS should handle this for us, but *it must be turned on per connection from the host side.*)
 1. Keep the planner full enough so it plans optimally and does not starve.
 This generally requires at least 8 of the 28 buffers to be occupied, 12 is a safer number.